Guidance

 Hospital admission

 Emergency admissions to hospital occur via A&E (Pronto Soccorso).
-You’ll generally be pre-assessed on arrival by a nurse or doctor before further actions are taken and you are assigned a colour-coded category, based on the level of severity of your condition: Red, Yellow, Blue, Green, White.
+You’ll generally be pre-assessed on arrival by a nurse or doctor before further actions are taken and you will be assigned a colour-coded category, based on the level of severity of your condition: Red, Yellow, Blue, Green, White.
 This is called triage.

 Waiting times will depend on the category you are assigned.
 White categories, which are considered as not requiring urgent treatment, will need to pay a fee.